briansimiyuj/doctor-appointment-app/README.md

         i.
 Each card will have a doctor name, doctor image, and doctor speciality ii.
 Each card will be a clickable link to the doctor profile page. iii.
 Create a doctor type in order to accept doctor data as prop iv.
-Set online status of the doctors randomly
+Set availability status of the doctors randomly
+      c.
+Create a button to view all doctors